-Greece and Croatia established diplomatic relations on July 20th, 1992.
-The Greek Embassy in Zagreb has been functioning since 1994, while the Croatian Embassy in Athens since 1993.
+Greece and Croatia established diplomatic relations on July 20th 1992.
+The Greek Embassy in Zagreb has been operating since 1994, while the Croatian Embassy in Athens has been operating since 1993.

-Within the Greek Embassy in Zagreb there is a Consular Office and an Office of Economic and Commercial Affairs, while Croatia maintains in Athens, besides the Embassy, a Consular Office.
+Within the Greek Embassy in Zagreb there is a Consular Office and an Office of Economic and Commercial Affairs, while the Embassy of Croatia in Athens maintains a Consular Office.

-Between Greece and Croatia there is also a broad framework of agreements (28 in total), many of which had been signed with the former Yugoslavia and are still in force under the rules on state succession.
-We could indicate the Economic Cooperation Agreement (1994), the Agreement of Cooperation in the fields of Culture, Education and Science (1995), the Agreement on the Avoidance of Double Taxation (1996), the Agreement on Tourism (1998) etc.
+There is a broad range of agreements between Greece and Croatia (28 in total), many of which were signed with the former Yugoslavia and are still valid under the succession rules.
+Examples include the Economic Partnership Agreement (1994), the Agreement on Cooperation in the Fields of Culture, Education and Science (1995), the Double Taxation Agreement (1996), the Tourism Agreement (1998) etc